pascal-zarrad/softdoclinker/README.md

 ------------ | -------------
 pageTitle | Change the text displayed in the tab next to the favicon navbarBrand | The text displayed in the navigation bar as brand navbarButtons | Can be used to create custom links in the navigation bar.
 By default a "Back to Home" link that can also be removed is configured.
 There's no limit on how many buttons you can create.
-All buttons follow the JSon scheme: ```{"displayText": "Back to Home", "icon": "fa-home", "target: "https://github.com/PlayerForceHD/SoftDocLinker"}```. ```displayText``` is the text displayed to the user. ```icon``` is the icon at the left side of the button, you can simply set the value to ```none``` or fully remove it to set no icon. ```target``` is the URL where the button will point to.
+All buttons follow the following JSon scheme: ```{"displayText": "Back to Home", "icon": "fa-home", "target: "https://github.com/PlayerForceHD/SoftDocLinker"}```. ```displayText``` is the text displayed to the user. ```icon``` is the icon at the left side of the button, you can simply set the value to ```none``` or fully remove it to set no icon. ```target``` is the URL where the button will point to.

 **The ```docs.json``` and it's content**